saraelsh13/portfolio/internal-content-partnerships.md

 ---

 ### Reflection
 This project demonstrated that **content partnerships are design systems for people** — aligning not only content but relationships and incentives.
-The success relied less on enforcing rules and more on designing workflows that make good content behavior easy.
+The success relied less on enforcing rules and more on designing workflows that make good content behaviour easy.

-This approach can scale across organisations like **Autodesk**, where internal partnerships between content, product, and design are essential to maintain a coherent experience across a complex product ecosystem.
+This approach can scale across organisations, where internal partnerships between content, product, and design are essential to maintain a coherent experience across a complex product ecosystem.

 ---